Renzix/Lectures/git/git-intermediate.md

 # Next thing to learn

 After this will be destructive git commands which change your history not just add to it.
-Also cherry picking and bisecting.
+Also cherry picking, and bisecting.

 # Closing